 The directors are pleased to make a voluntary disclosure regarding the company's energy consumption.
-The hotel's energy consumption in the year was 2,047,996 kilowatts per annum (2021 1,419,366), comprising 1,560,755 kilowatts per annum of gas (2021 1,078,589) and 487,241 kilowatts per annum of electricity (2021 340,777), based upon suppliers' invoices.
-This is equivalent to 379 tonnes of CO2 equivalent of greenhouse gases emitted into the atmosphere (2021 277 tonnes), which is equivalent to 11 kg per guest for the year (2021 15kg per guest).
-Although this represents an increase in CO2 emissions compared to 2021, last year's emissions will be lower as the hotel was closed for long periods owing to the Covid pandemic.
+The hotel's energy consumption in the year was 2,034,366 kilowatts per annum (2022 2,047,996), comprising 1,513,585 kilowatts per annum of gas (2022 1,560,755) and 492,410 kilowatts per annum of electricity (2022 487,241), based upon suppliers' invoices, and in addition, 28,371 kilowatts per annum of electricity generated by the hotel's new solar panels.
+This is equivalent to 372 tonnes of CO2 equivalent of greenhouse gases emitted into the atmosphere (2022 379 tonnes), which is equivalent to 11.58 kg per guest for the year (2022 11.39 kg per guest).
 The hotel continues to follow a policy of reducing energy consumption as much as possible.
 Light fittings have been replaced from incandescent to more energy efficient LED lighting and when repairs are required the energy efficiency of the replacement is always considered.